File too big for an email attachment yet again?

 Even if companies have provided approved options for securely sending large files, these are often avoided and bypassed by the workforce.
 This circumstance is also closely related to the high user-friendliness of the offers and their familiarity from the private sector.

-Conclusion for organisations and companies:
+Conclusion for organizations and companies:

-The security of solutions for sending large files must therefore by no means be at the expense of user-friendliness!
+The security of solutions for sending large files must, therefore, by no means be at the expense of user-friendliness!

-Experience shows: If your organisation does not provide a solution that is easy for your staff to use, they will be tempted to find workarounds.
+Experience shows: If your organization does not provide a solution that is easy for your staff to use, they will be tempted to find workarounds.
 As a rule, they then use old familiar - and unapproved - means over which your IT has no influence.

 Large file transfer solutions